teaching-lab/stack-cs-activities/activities.md

 Bordering theoretical CS and practical programming, activities in this section deal with conceptual as well as applied aspects of algorithms and data structures.

 * [Data structures in Python](activities/data-structures-python) -- Practice properties and use cases of basic Python data structures.
+* [Follow the links](activities/follow-the-links) -- Understand references to lists in lists in a hands-on activity.
 * [Live sorting algorithms](activities/sorting-algorithms) -- Fun activity in which the students experience sorting algorithms.

 ### Programming